Creatine is one of the extensively researched and most-loved sports performance enhancers on the market, and for a good reason!

-Creatine stores in the body can deplete rapidly, so you need to make sure you have enough to reap maximum benefits from your workout.
+Creatine stores in the body can deplete rapidly, so you must ensure you have enough to reap maximum benefits from your workout.

 You absolutely can, but it depends on your approach to taking creatine – for example, if your cycling, loading, and maintenance routine requires a certain amount, even on rest days.

 If not, it can still help muscle recovery and keep your levels elevated.